CKDev/accounting/README.md

     $ rails g accounting:install

-Within the initializer, input your Authorize.NET api login and key as well as configure the gateway and any other options that seem applicable for your intended usage.
+Within the initializer, input your Authorize.NET api login id, key, and signature, as well as configure the gateway and any other options that seem applicable for your intended usage.

 ## Usage